 Capital Region BOCES reserves the right to check the temperature of staff, students or visitors at any point during the school day if an individual is demonstrating COVID-19 symptoms.

-Students, staff and visitors to our schools will be expected to wear face coverings at all times, indoors and outside, including on the school bus and in classrooms, even when six-foot physical distancing is possible.
-Students will be allowed to remove face coverings during meals, instruction and for short breaks so long as they maintain appropriate social distance.
-Students who are unable to medically tolerate a face covering will not be required to wear one.
+Students, staff and all essential visitors to our schools (including parents/guardians) will be expected to wear face coverings at all times indoors, including on the school bus and in classrooms, even when six-foot physical distancing is possible.

 Face coverings may be challenging for students (especially younger students) to wear in all-day settings such as school, so there may be periods of time when face coverings are not worn.

 Face coverings should not be placed on: